 We’ve got it all wrong.
 We work ourselves to death, thinking we have a just few short decades at best to cram it all in before we die and then it’s over.

 But it isn’t over; it’s just the beginning.
-It’s the starting point of forever.
-It’s where the real adventure begins.
+It’s the starting point of forever, and that’s where the real adventure begins.

 It’s like the Times Square ball drop: a countdown to an ending, culminating in joyous celebration of a glorious new beginning.

-God didn’t create a magnificently entertaining earth that we only get to enjoy for a moment, and then a magnificently boring Heaven to float around aimlessly in forever.
+God didn’t create a magnificently entertaining earth that we only get to enjoy for a moment, and then a magnificently boring Heaven that we’re destined to float around in aimlessly forever.

 This is just a taste of the big show.
 Earth gives us just a small glimpse of what God is capable of creation-wise, and entices us to consider how much more, not less, is on the other side.